-Highline 179 Suspension Bridge Facts:
+Highline 179 Suspension Bridge Austria Facts

-Shortly after driving into Austria on your way from Garmisch to the Neuschwanstein Castle, you can’t help but notice a walking bridge high in the sky between two hills.
+Shortly after driving into Reutte Austria on your way from Garmisch to the Neuschwanstein Castle, you can’t help but notice a walking bridge high in the sky between two hills.
 If you are like me, you start to wonder what it is and why it’s there.
-Well low and behold we ended up stumbling across Highline 179 Suspension Bridge.
+Well low and behold we ended up stumbling across Highline 179 Suspension Bridge Austria.
 This is the largest suspension bridge of its kind in the world.
 Highline 179 forms a walkway between Fort Claudia and the Ehrenburg fortification.
 It is 114,60m high, 406m long, and provides 360 degree views for your enjoyment.
 The bridge opened to visitors in Nov 2014 and then in Dec 2014 it was named as “Longest Tibet-style footbridge” by Guinness World Records.

-How to get there:
+How to get to the Austria Suspension Bridge

-Budget Friendly Activity!
+Highline 179 is a Budget Friendly Activity!

-When you reach the top you can explore around Fort Claudia before crossing the bridge to Ehrenburg fortification and hiking around it.
+When you reach the top you can explore around Fort Claudia before crossing the pedestrian suspension bridge to Ehrenburg fortification and hiking around it.
 These are 2 of the 4 structures that are part of what is known today as the “Burgenwelt (Castle World) Ehrenberg”.
 Both structures are ruins but interesting sights for kids to see what happens to buildings over time.
 My eldest was making a game out of the different structures of trying to guess what each place was used as.
 He was very creative about the best place to protected against the dragons.
 LOL.

-Crossing the Highline 179 Suspension Bridge
+Crossing the Highline 179 Longest Suspension Bridge

 SHOP WITH US